-To retreat, you must discard 1 Energy from your Active Pokémon for each solisted in its Retreat Cost.
-If no solisted, it retreats for free.
+To retreat, you must discard 1 Energy from your Active Pokémon for each is listed in its Retreat Cost.
+If no is are listed, it retreats for free.
 Then, you switch that retreating Pokémon with a Pokémon from your Bench.
 Keep all damage counters and all attached cards with each Pokémon when they switch.
 Pokémon that are Asleep or Paralyzed cannot retreat.